cube-js/cube/docs/content/Examples-Tutorials-Recipes/Role-based-access.md

 ## Query

-To get the number of orders as manager and operator, we will send two identical requests with different authorization tokens.
+To get the number of orders as a manager or operator, we will send two identical requests with different authorization tokens.

 ```javascript